Job79/SimpleHashing/README.md

 # SimpleHashing
-SimpleHashing is a library made on top of System.Security.Cryptography.Rfc2898DeriveBytes.
+SimpleHashing is a library made on top of `System.Security.Cryptography.Rfc2898DeriveBytes`.
-SimpleHashing made hashing easy.
+SimpleHashing makes hashing easy.

 # Security
 SimpleHashing use a random generated salt of 16 bytes.